TMJ Therapy – Rock Hill, SC

 Types of TMJ Treatment

 Because TMJ disorder can have various causes, there are also many different types of treatment that we might recommend depending on the situation.
-Here is what we will likely suggest if we confirm that a TMJ disorder is the source of your jaw pain.
+Here is what we will likely recommend if we confirm that a TMJ disorder is the source of your jaw pain.

 Occlusal Splint